 This course provides an understanding of the principles and techniques of information modelling and data management, covering both relational theory and SQL database systems (DBMS), as well as entity-relation conceptual modelling.
 The course also provides an introduction to graph databases (RDF, SPARQL, and knowledge graphs), as well as UML class diagrams.
 The laboratory focuses on database application development using SQL DBMS, OLAP queries and data modelling.

 This course focuses on understanding and applying multiple perspectives for organizing, assessing, designing, and implementing integrated distributed information systems to support an organization's objectives.
-The emphasis is on 1) understanding how Business Process Management techniques and tools can contribute to align an organization's business and information technology perspectives; 2) designing, developing, and deploying Business Processes as information systems.
-The course introduces blockchain technologies, an emerging class of distributed information system providing the foundation for Web3 decentralized applications.
-Students will work in the laboratory to develop business processes that integrate blockchain smart contracts, specified using the BPMN industry standard notation.
-Students will implement and test executable BPMN business processes using an open source BPMN engine together with additional Java programming.
+The emphasis is on; 1) understanding how Business Process Management techniques and tools can contribute to align an organization's business and information technology perspectives; 2) designing, developing, and deploying Business Processes as information systems.
+The course introduces Blockchain technologies, an emerging class of distributed information system providing the foundation for decentralized applications.
+Students will work in the laboratory to develop business processes that integrate blockchain smart contracts.
+The business processes will be specified using process modeling languages such as BPMN (an industry standard diagrammatic notation).
+Students will implement and test executable business processes that combine code generated from process models with additional programming.

 This course provides students with knowledge and skills for understanding, analyzing, and solving decision making problems which involve economic concepts.
 These problems deal with deciding among alternatives in engineering projects with respect to costs and benefits over time.
 The overarching goal of the course is preparing engineers with the skills and knowledge for analyzing economic decisions quantitatively and making suitable decisions by acknowledging and incorporating the ramifications of factors like interest, depreciation, taxes, inflation, and risk in engineering projects.